d12frosted/elpa-mirror/gnu/cape-readme.txt

   │   (cape-wrap-accept-all #'cape-dabbrev))
   │ (add-to-list 'completion-at-point-functions #'my-cape-dabbrev-accept-all) │
-  │ ;; Example 5: Define interactive Capf which can be bound to a key.
+  │ ;; Example 6: Define interactive Capf which can be bound to a key.
 Here we wrap │ ;; the `elisp-completion-at-point' such that we can complete Elisp code │ ;; explicitly in arbitrary buffers.
-  │ (keymap-global-set "C-c p e" (cape-interactive-capf #'elisp-completion-at-point)) │
+  │ (keymap-global-set "C-c p e" (cape-capf-interactive #'elisp-completion-at-point)) │
-  │ ;; Example 6: Ignore :keywords in Elisp completion.
+  │ ;; Example 7: Ignore :keywords in Elisp completion.
   │ (defun ignore-elisp-keywords (sym)
   │   (not (keywordp sym)))
   │ (setq-local completion-at-point-functions